Stroke Center Quality & Safety

 A lower number is better.

-We also track the percentage of patients who achieve the return of blood flow (reperfusion) to the brain after thrombectomy and compare it to other like hospitals.
+We also track the percentage of patients who achieve the return of blood flow (reperfusion) to the brain after thrombectomy and compare it to other hospitals like ours.

 Percentage of Stroke Patients Who Achieve Reperfusion With Thrombectomy